 NEWLIN: I got to sail, but I didn't try to keep a boat.
 It's not very good sailing water.
-The winds are particularly reliable.
+The winds are not particularly reliable.
+You are opt to have too much or none at all.
 The harbors are not particularly appealing.
 You don't anchor in the harbors.
 You go to a slip.
 There aren't very many natural harbors.
-In the West Indies and in Maine, there are just islands and harbors everywhere.
-Here, the best sailing along the Mediterranean there is to sail out to things like Corsica.
-Once you're out there, you've got little harbors to put up in.
-You either don't have much wind or you have an awful lot of wind.
-It's not particularly appealing sailing country.
+In the West Indies and in Maine, where I have done a lot of sailing, there are just islands and harbors everywhere.
+Here, in the Med, the best sailing is to make a passage out to places like Corsica.
+Once you're out there, you do have some little harbors to put up in.
+But you still have the wind problem -- to much or too little So, all in all, it's not particularly appealing sailing country.